TechPolicyLab/Data-Statements/README.md

   <ul>
     <li> We recommend the description take the form of a list of ordered steps, with a link to external documentation of specific details, as appropriate. </li>
     <li>If different preprocessing steps are applied to different parts of the dataset, document each set of steps separately (e.g., adding whitespace only to scripts which do not usually use whitespace). </li>
     <li>If the dataset is a filtered version of a larger data collection, we recommend using this schema element to provide technical detail on the specifics of the filters and their applications (e.g., specific search terms or filtering processes).
-This technical description of the filtering process complements the reasons for filtering provided in the Curation Rationale schema element. </li>
+This technical description of the filtering process complements the reasons for filtering provided in 3 Curation Rationale. </li>
     <li>To the extent possible, provide software version information, citations, and links to repositories for the tools used in automatic processing. </li>
   </ul>
   </details>